cnshingledecker/Dday/README.md

 #### Parallelization

+How to run this: mpiexec -n (num_processors) (how you would run any other python file).
+Example: "mpiexec -n 4 python3 baragiola_generalized_parallel.py".
+Make sure the value you use for num_processors in the command line has the same value as the same-named variable in baragiola_generalized_parallel.py, and if you run compareOptimizations.py, which runs the original, generalized, and parallel/generalized scripts, you must change num_processors in the command line argument that runs the generalized/parallel baragiola script.

 Why write a parallel version of the generalized script?
 The parallelized version has one significant benefit: multiple models can be ran at once, which can decrease runtime.
 However, the parallelized script has some drawbacks and possible risks:

 Drawbacks: